oswaldochan/5_MassiveData/cap1&2/resumen.md

 - Minimal maintenance
 - Debuggability: if something goes wrong, it must be clear where.

-## What are some problems of fully inc
+## What are some problems of fully Incremental architectures?
+- Operational complexity: dealing with unused space in
 ---
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3OTAxNTI5MzUsLTEzMDg2MzI5NCwxMz
-g4MjQ0NDkzLC0xOTQzODYyMzk0LDUyMDYzMDkyNCwxMDg1MTI4
-ODAxXX0=
+eyJoaXN0b3J5IjpbLTU2Mjg1MTI1OCwtMTMwODYzMjk0LDEzOD
+gyNDQ0OTMsLTE5NDM4NjIzOTQsNTIwNjMwOTI0LDEwODUxMjg4
+MDFdfQ==
 -->